Jeldo/jeldo.github.io/projects/MeetAtMid/page.md

 ##### Background & Goal

-Since there are various factors such as the location, purpose and preference of members, it is hard to find a meeting palce for a large group.
+Since there are various factors such as the location, purpose and preference of members, it is hard to find a meeting place for a large group.
 We aim to solve this problem by identifying the location and characteristic of group members and providing optimal places.

-MeetAtMid is an easily accessible service that does not require to install a mobile app and supports social networking system through web-based service.
+MeetAtMid is an easily accessible service that does not require the installation of a mobile app and supports social networking system through web-based service.
 MeetAtMid provides users with various information to make decision quick and easy.

 ##### System Architecture